Sukhoi Su-27: Air Force

+The aircraft underwent a major redesign.
+Sukhoi accepted greater cooperation from SibNIA, which conducted extensive wind tunnel testing.
+Contemporary Western aircraft were examined for ideas.
+The new design - T-10S - bore only a superficial resemblance to the T-10; the design was completed in 1980 and was the precursor to the production Su-27.
+The first batch of flying T-10S prototypes were T-10-7 (or T-10S-1) and T-10-12 (or T-10S-2).
+T-10-7 was used for handling, manoeuvring, and AL-31 tests; it had no radar or mission avionics.
+It first flew on 20 April 1981, and crashed on 3 September 1981 after a critical in-flight failure; the pilot ejected and survived, but the project's chief was replaced and the flight engineer was dismissed.
+T-10-12 was completed by KnAAPO in March 1981 for fire control testing.
+On 23 December 1981, it broke-up in flight and killed the pilot.
+Sukhoi's general designer was dismissed after the crash.
+KnAAPO produced additional batches in 1982 - T-10-15, T-10-17 to T-10-22 - and 1983 - T-10-23 to T-10-27.
+T-10-17 was the first aircraft built to full production standard and first flew on 26 May 1982.
+In 1983, it landed after losing part of a wing and a tail fin from structural failure.
+T-10-21 crashed on 25 May 1984 after a structural failure of a leading edge flap; the pilot ejected and survived.

 The T-10S-3 was modified and officially designated the P-42, setting a number of world records for time-to-height, beating those set in 1975 by a similarly modified F-15 called "The Streak Eagle".
 The P-42 "Streak Flanker" was stripped of all armament, radar and operational equipment.
 The fin tips, tail-boom and the wingtip launch rails were also removed.
 The composite radome was replaced by a lighter metal version.
 The aircraft was stripped of paint, polished and all drag-producing gaps and joints were sealed.
 The engines were modified to deliver an increase in thrust of 1000 kg, resulting in a thrust-to-weight ratio of almost 2:1 (for comparison with standard example see Specifications).

 The production Su-27 (sometimes Su-27S, NATO designation 'Flanker-B') began to enter VVS operational service in 1985, although manufacturing difficulties kept it from appearing in strength until 1990.
 The Su-27 served with both the V-PVO and Frontal Aviation.
-Operational conversion of units to the type occurred using the Su-27UB (Russian for "Uchebno Boevoy" - "Combat Trainer", NATO designation 'Flanker-C') twin-seat trainer, with the pilots seated in tandem.
+Operational conversion of units to the type occurred using the Su-27UB (Russian for Uchebno Boevoy - "combat trainer", NATO designation 'Flanker-C') twin-seat trainer, with the pilots seated in tandem.